• Skip to primary navigation

 Outdoor public onsen.

 If you haven’t figured it out yet, let me tell you all about onsen!
-An onsen is a Japanese natural hot spring that is popular for relaxing and has been linked to a number of health benefits.
+An onsen is a Japanese natural hot spring that is popular for relaxing and several health benefits.
 There are over 3,000 geothermal hot springs that can be found indoors and outdoors all over Japan!
 They are often in luxury Japanese ryokan or minshuku (bed and breakfasts) with both public and private options.

-In order to be a legitimate onsen, the water must come from a geothermal hot spring.
-But there are manmade hot springs that are called sento in a number of hotels and ryokan too.
-Typically the temperature of onsen is around 77°F (25°C) but some have even been up to 212°F (100°C)!
+To be a legitimate onsen, the water must come from a geothermal hot spring.
+But there are manmade hot springs that are called sento in many hotels and ryokan too.
+The temperature of an onsen has to be around 77°F (25°C) to qualify, while most are between 104°-108°F (40-42°C).
+There are some onsen, known as kionsen, that are temperatures of over 108°F (42°C), but these are usually used for a short period of time (5-10 minutes).

 Health Benefits of Onsen